emhart/10-simple-rules-data-storage/manuscript/manuscript.md

   where the dataset is sliced into several pieces, and a **reduce** procedure where summary operations are applied to each of the slices.

-* **MD5** is a Message Digest algorithm used in cryptographic hash functions often used to verify data integrity.
+* **SHA-2** is a family of Secure Hashing Algorithms used in cryptographic analysis, often to verify the integrity of a file.
 A cryptographic hash function converts a "message" (e.g., passwords, file content) into an encrypted value.
 Cryptographic hash functions are easy to compute from the message, but it should be impossible to recover the message from the output, and any modifications to the message should also modify the output.
+The SHA algorithms are often used in preference to similar tools such as MD5 (mentioned in Rule 7), which are no longer secure.

 * Apache **Spark** is an open source computing platform for querying large data sets in memory, in contrast to on disk based methods like MapReduce.